Here is a video demonstration:

 How to Fill:

-- Click the Passcard or Identity you want to fill from and selected Passcard/Identity is highlighted.
+- Click the Login or Identity you want to fill from and the selected Login/Identity gets highlighted.

 - Click Fill Forms button or press the Enter key and forms will be filled from the selected file.